Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable3.md

 ## Pi-Protection Hat (PPH) (D)
 - Verify your team's PPH.
 It must pass the verification check.
 This will be done in class on Wednesday.
 We will run SW to check each GPIO on the PPH.
 We will check ground and power shorts.

+### Note: ALWAYS make sure the Pi is disconnected from power when making hardware changes, whether that be adding/removing the PHP or making any other adjustments.

 # Summary